2000s

 Chinese Zodiac 2017

-According to the Chinese zodiac, 2017 marked The Year of the Rooster, which repeats once in a twelve-year cycle.
+According to the Chinese zodiac system, 2017 was designated as The Year of the Rooster, which takes place once every twelve years.

 People born in the Year of the Rooster are confident, hardworking, and punctual.
 They have a strong sense of responsibility and take pride in their appearance and achievements.